frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 - Press [FUNC] + [SONG] to toggle between **Pattern Mode** and **Song Mode**.
 - Use [UP]/[DOWN] to move between rows.

+> [!TIP]
-> Tip: Song Mode stores its data per project.
+> > Tip: Song Mode stores its data per project.
 Each project can hold one complete song arrangement.

 ---